 If the documents are confidential or have other access restrictions, it is important to ensure that they are stored and transferred so that others cannot access them.
 Documents that are in the system can be protected by limiting user access privileges to the documents.
 The same applies to documents located on your own computer or on a shared drive.
 Make sure that unauthorised persons do not have access to these.

-Learn more about information security at Lund University in the Security Policy for Lund University 2013–2016:
+Learn more about information security at Lund University in these guidelines:

 To secure the storage of electronic materials before they are transferred to the e-archive, the following procedures apply: